ashiskb/biswasa-web/_posts/2022-09-19-blog-biswas-2.md

   ```bash
     autograded/{student_id}/{assignment_id}/{notebook_id}.ipynb
   ```

+### Manual grading
-15. **Manual grading**: After assignments have been autograded, they will saved into an `autograded/` directory.
+After assignments have been autograded, they will saved into an `autograded/` directory.
   - We can manually grade assignments through the formgrader as well, by clicking on the “Manual Grading” navigation button.
 This will provide you with an interface for hand grading assignments that it finds in the directory listed above.
 Note that this applies to all assignments as well – as long as the autograder has been run on the assignment, it will be available for manual grading via the formgrader.

+### Generate feedback on assignments
-16. **Generate feedback on assignments**: after assignments have been autograded and/or manually graded, they will located in the autograded directory:
+After assignments have been autograded and/or manually graded, they will located in the autograded directory:
   ```bash
   autograded/{student_id}/{assignment_id}/{notebook_id}.ipynb
   ```